focus-editor/focus/LOG.md

 - Make sure cursor positioning is correct for all fonts and sizes

 # DONE
++ Understand how glyphs are rendered in Simp
 + Handle backspace
 + Handle delete
 + Handle enter